 And if you like the idea of a 15-minute, healthy, vegan soup, be sure to bookmark my recipe for Feel Better Pho.

 It’s one of my signature cold and flu recipes inspired from one of my favorite Asian foods.

 What’s the best kale to use for recipes?

 You may notice I like to use Dino kale in my recipes.

 It’s just my preference, but I’ve found curly kale to be the best for making baked kale chips and more cost-effective for smoothies.
 Yum!

 Here are the ingredients I use to make Kale Chickpea Soup:

 - 4 leaves dino kale (sliced thin)

-Here are the kitchen tools I use to make it:
+Here are the kitchen tools I use:

-This soup is naturally gluten-free and vegan, but of course I ruin all that with croutons and Parmegiano Reggiano cheese…because cheese, dudes!
+This chickpea soup is naturally gluten-free and vegan, but of course I ruin all that with croutons and Parmegiano Reggiano cheese…because cheese, dudes!